mosra/magnum-bindings/doc/python/corrade.containers.rst

 .. py:class:: corrade.containers.StridedArrayView1D

-    Provides one-dimensional read-only view on a memory range with custom stride values.
+    Provides an one-dimensional read-only view on a memory range with custom stride values.
+Convertible both to and from Python objects supporting the Buffer Protocol.
 See :ref:`StridedArrayView2D`, :ref:`StridedArrayView3D`,
     :ref:`StridedArrayView4D`, :ref:`MutableStridedArrayView1D` and others for
     multi-dimensional and mutable equivalents.